 About Bunny Morgan-Brown

-I’m Alexis (“Bunny”) Morgan-Brown, and I'm an Black, Indigenous & Jewish femme multimedia artist, writer, and muse.
-In my professional life, I am a strategic intuitionist with over 10+ years of expertise, specializing in advising and mentoring high-performance professionals, community leaders, and creatives who are pioneers and innovators in there field.
-For more information about hiring me as a strategic advisor or mentor for you or your organization, check me out at BunnyTheGreat.com.
+I’m Alexis (“Bunny”) Morgan-Brown, and I'm an Black, Indigenous & Jewish femme multimedia artist, writer, and muse with over 15+ years of expertise, specializing in advising and mentoring high-performance professionals, community leaders, and creatives who are pioneers and innovators in their field.
+For more information about working with me as an intuitive analyst, ancestral healer, or spiritual guide, [visit my website.]

 In my deliciously cultivated & frequent downtime is spend working as an artist and designer through various mediums, particularly writing, fashion, interiors, collage, textiles, mixed media, and sacred + ritual toolmaking.
 When not enjoying the fruits of peace and relaxation, I am an active fundraiser for the [The Accomplis Collective], a 501(c)3 organization dedicated to gathering + redistributing resources and support to grassroots Black and Indigenous community organizing & artistic projects throughout the United States.
 I also formerly served on the advisory board of [We Make The Path Community Cooperative], a community interest company dedicated to supporting chronically ill, neurodivergent + disabled people in achieving their professional goals through sustainable work practices and entrepreneurship.

-I live with my partner & chief-of-staff, RB Brown, and our two cats - Pumpkin and Mushroom, while being the proud aunt of several incredible nieflings, traveling between Portland, Chicago, and Pittsburgh.
+I live with my partner and our two cats - Pumpkin and Mushroom - in Philadelphia, PA, while being the proud aunt of several incredible nieflings.
 I continue to aspire to inherit the title of “the most exciting [femme] in the world” from Eartha Kitt, by way of a vivid + kindly phantasm of the late Orson Welles.

 Who Are My Ancestors?